City-of-Helsinki/geo-search/README.md

 * To let `black` do its magic: `black .`
 * To see which files `black` would change: `black --check .`

+## REST API authorization

+To use the REST API, you must be either logged in via the Django admin interface (for debugging purposes), or an API key must be provided in the `Authorization` header.

+### Generating API keys

+A new API key can be created in the Django admin interface under "API keys".
+When creating an API key, it will be shown to you only once, so make sure you copy it.

+### Making authorized requests

+Clients must pass their API key via the `Authorization` header.
+It must be formatted as follows:

+    Authorization: Api-Key <API_KEY>

+Where `<API_KEY>` refers to the full generated API key.